KylefromWI/Monster_of_the_Week/Session_Outlines.md

 #### Brian Masterson
 A junior in high school who has recently gone missing.
 Everyone knows him.
 He's on the student council, etc. He is 17 (has a relatively late birthday).
 Muscularish, decently tall, blond haired and blue eyed.
 He's worked at Culvers for `HELP: was it around 1 month?`
 #### Dan Masterson
-Writer for the Maple Yard Gazette and younger brother of Brian.
+Writer for the Maple Yard Gazette and Dad of Brian.
 #### Billy Billyson
 A high school senior and Culvers employee.
 He currently has no love interest (and may be a thief at the grocery store?)
 #### Charol